philsturgeon/phil.tech/_posts/2010-05-05-upgrading-to-codeigniter-2.0.markdown

 _ **Update 10/11/2010:** Remember to do this for Controllers too.
 Instead of Foo extends Controller, you must now write Foo extends CI\_Controller and all parent::Controller() calls must be changed to parent::\_\_construct()!_

 Let's not argue about why, what, who, where, when, the fact is you have to do this.
 It can be achieved with some simple Find & Replace over your folder if your IDE/Text editor will allow it.
-For most applications (especially ones built primarilry during the 1.7.x era) you are nearly there now.
+For most applications (especially ones built primarily during the 1.7.x era) you are nearly there now.
 Unless you use plugins or the old Validation class...

 ### Oh shit, I use plugins!